denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do

-- Price API to display price and ensure it is in preview swap
+- Refactor and combine CryptoSwapItem.js and CryptoSwapToItem.js into just CryptoSwapItem.js
-- Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap
+- Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap (in preview swap modal)
 - Add events to smart contract (so that can detect when swap is pending and finished)
 - connect smart contract to frontend (start with ropsten)
   - Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances][https://docs.moralis.io/reference/getwallettokenbalances]